');

 About Oquawka, IL

-Oquawka is a small community in Illinois with a population of 990 residents.
-The median household income is $51,477 per year, which is near the national average.
-The median age in Oquawka is 49.9 years.
+Oquawka is a small community located in Illinois with a population of 990 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,477 per year, which is 32% below the national median of $75,149.
+The median age of 49.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Oquawka Ranks in Illinois